5-ean/discover-new-zealand/README.md

 > * [Desktop Test](assets/ux_assets/images/lighthouse-images/get-in-touch-desktop.pdf)
 > * Notes - Drop in accessibility rating for form as there are no labels for inputs.
 It was stylistic choice; not corrected at this time.
 A Fix would be to apply labels to all form elements instead of using placeholders, to better describe the field.

+**Bugs & Fixes**

+>General -
+> * Text sizing issue within nav and footer sections.
+Had to use media queries based on veiwport width to adjust at different breakpoints.
+This resized the text so it wasn't so large on smaller devices.
+> * I could not give my hero-image class (Website background) an alt attribute.
+Still not resolved, this will have to be a future fix.
+It affects accessibility on all pages.
+> * Container-fluid class margin L + R auto causes issues in md, lg and larger screen sizes.
+The width is not being used effectively.
+Not fixed at this time, but site is still viewable on all devices.

+>About Page: Learn More Button -
+> * Originally an < a > link nested inside a button element, this is invalid by w3c standards.
+Link leads to relevant wikipedia source page.
+Fixed using solution from stack overflow.
+Onclick="window.open(...) allowed me to remove < a > element and keep button element inplace.

+>Get In Touch Page: Form -
+> * On page opening invalid feedback is present, ideally the form would be neutral untill interacted with by user.
+No Fixed at this time, due to complexity and lack of understanding on my part, will be revisited.
 ---
 # DEPLOYMENT
 ---